-Instead of using the camera for lenticular images, some people would use it as a stereo camera.
-By only using the outer 2 images, a stereo effect could be created using a stereo viewer.
+Instead of using the lenticular cameras for images, some people would use it as a 3D stereo camera.
+By only using the outer 2 images, a stereo photography effect could be created using a stereo viewer.
 No 3D glasses needed.
 Though it would be a waste of film as the middle image would not be used.

 Some years ago a bunch of new old stock cameras hit the liquidation market.
 Originally, the camera was used for making 3D lenticular prints.
 Unfortunately, I am not aware of any option to get lenticular prints made.

 The Kalimar 3D stereo camera, along with other stereo cameras gained notoriety through photographers making animated 3D gifs and posting them to Tumblr.
 Ever since then stereo cameras have become popular for making 3D animated gifs.

 The Kalimar, like every stereo camera, is now much more difficult to find and has become more valuable. eBay is the only place the cameras show up with any regularity.
 Price is going to be based on what people are willing to pay.

 Kalimar 3D camera technical specifications:

 - Uses standard 35mm negative or slide film.
 ISO 400 film recommended for best results.